utdata/rwd-mastery-assignments/ed-special-ed/rubric-wb.md

 - Add a step **Convert to numbers**.
 - Add the new "SpEd Count Diff" column.
 - Leave the format as "United States".
-- Leave the value "Any number"
+- Leave the value "Any number".
 - Change the **Display as** to "Integer: 1,500".
+- **Add a note** to explain the step.

 <img src="img/diff-to-number.png" width="300">

-Now you have a column that shows the gain or loss of students from 2015 to 2019.
+Look to the far right of your table and you should now have a column that shows the gain or loss of students from 2015 to 2019.
+Check it against the count values in your table to make sure it is right.

 ### Percent change in students